wikip-co/.github/profile/README.md

 Welcome!

-The wikip.co domain is home to multiple wikis.
-This github org contains the pipeline responsible for automated publishing of articles to each wiki.
+The wikip.co domain is home to multiple wiki sites.
+This github contains the repos with all the backend and frontend code.
+It also contains the pipeline responsible for automated publishing of articles to each wiki.